Who we are

 Our legitimate interests as referred to above include our legitimate business purposes and commercial interests in operating our business in a customer-focused, efficient and sustainable manner, in accordance with all applicable legal and regulatory requirements.

 Where relevant given the nature of the products and services provided to you, we may also share your information with the following categories of third parties:

-- third party service providers who support the operation of our business, such as IT and financial service providers, Postal and Courier services, Product manufacturers for drop shipping of specific orders, our GDPR compliant trainers and relevent assessment centers and awarding bodies (as is necessary for the performance of a contract between you and us and/or as is necessary for our legitimate interests);
+- third party service providers who support the operation of our business, such as IT and financial service providers, Marketing, Postal and Courier services, Product manufacturers for drop shipping of specific orders, our GDPR compliant trainers and relevent assessment centers and awarding bodies (as is necessary for the performance of a contract between you and us and/or as is necessary for our legitimate interests);

 - regulators and law enforcement agencies, including the police, the Financial Conduct Authority, HM Revenue and Customs or any other relevant authority who may have jurisdiction (as is necessary for compliance with our legal obligations).